 There are natural ways to get rid of bed bugs without chemicals, however for the most part it requires the assistance of a licensed pest control company.
 These methods utilize specialized equipment and are not considered home remedies for bed bugs.

 Cryonite Treatment – One way to kill bed bugs without using chemicals is by freezing them.
-The Cryonite machine converts liquid carbon dioxide into particles of dry ice.
+A Cryonite machine converts liquid carbon dioxide into particles of dry ice.
 The dry ice snow comes out of the machine at -110°F. This treatment is non-toxic, contains no chemicals, and is effective for the bed bugs that it reaches.
 It is safe for most surfaces including electronics.
-However, as with all bed bug treatments with no chemical, it provides no residual.
-Cryonite is not intended to be used as a stand alone treatment.
+This makes it useful for treating bed bugs inside cars, trucks, trailers, and other vehicles where high heat or chemicals would not be recommended.
+However, as with all bed bug treatments with no chemicals, it provides no residual.
+Cryonite is not intended to be used as a stand-alone treatment.
 It should be used in conjunction with other bed bug elimination procedures such as mattress and box spring encasements, active monitoring and trapping, vacuuming, and if circumstances allow, a chemical treatment for a residual effect.